Leonora Carrington and San Luis Potosí: Where Surrealism Found a Home in Mexico

 Real de Catorce: The Ghost Town That Inspired

-Real de Catorce, the former silver mining town perched in the mountains of San Luis Potosí, held particular fascination for Carrington.
-This "ghost town," accessible only through a 2.3-kilometer tunnel carved through the mountain, offered the perfect surreal landscape—abandoned haciendas, desert plateaus, and an otherworldly atmosphere that aligned perfectly with her artistic vision.
+Real de Catorce, the former silver mining town perched in the mountains of San Luis Potosí, particularly captivated Carrington.
+This "ghost town," accessible only through a 2.3-kilometer tunnel carved through the mountain, offered the perfect surrealist landscape.

 Real de Catorce